conan-io/conan-io.github.io/_posts/2021-10-14-New-conan-release-1-41.markdown

 New toolchains create a file named __conanbuild.conf__ to pass certain information to the build helpers.
 The filename was the same for all the toolchains causing a collision problem when a recipe used different build systems.
-Conan 1.41 provides a new argument _namespace_ to the tools helpers for [CMake](https://docs.conan.io/en/latest/reference/conanfile/tools/cmake/cmake.html), [Bazel](https://docs.conan.io/en/latest/reference/conanfile/tools/google.html), and [Autotools](https://docs.conan.io/en/latest/reference/conanfile/tools/gnu.html).
+Conan 1.41 provides a new argument _namespace_ to the build helpers for [CMake](https://docs.conan.io/en/latest/reference/conanfile/tools/cmake/cmake.html), [Bazel](https://docs.conan.io/en/latest/reference/conanfile/tools/google.html), and [Autotools](https://docs.conan.io/en/latest/reference/conanfile/tools/gnu.html).
 This argument makes